 e) I was unable to participate in orientation due to scheduling or other issues

-Key Findings for the OCCC Fall 2012 and Fall 2014 surveys are below.
+Links to Key Findings for selected OCCC Fall SENSE surveys are below.
 The OCCC student data is relative to all the students in the nation that took the survey the same term.